History of Kaicho David Farzinzad

 Upon her return to Iran Sensei Farzinzad excelled as an instructor under Kaicho’s supervision and was able to develop and award nine women their black belts.
 When Kaicho left for the United States, the Iranian Kyokushinkai program under his control had over 8,000 members.

 Kaicho cares very much about Kyokushin, and writes The Sword of Truth to express his opinions, concerns and philosophy.

 Kaicho in World Martial Arts Hall of Fame

 On September 10, 2012 Kaicho was inducted into the World Martial Arts Hall of Fame.

-Currently, Kaicho is the director or IKU and instructs students in Kyokushin at his dojo in Canton, CT.
+Currently, Kaicho is the director IKU and instructs students in Kyokushin at Avon Karate in Avon, CT.
 Kaicho is married to Shihan Nahid Farzinzad and has 3 children, all whom have black belts; Sensei Mohammad, Sempai Reza and Sempai Pegah.

 Kata Demonstration by Kaicho Farzinzad